 Question 1 - Explain how the project reflects the key issues and requirements of Gender Sensitive design and implementation as outlined in the Gender Policy?

-The local stakeholder consultation meeting was carried out following a gender sensitive approach.

-The project incorporated measures to ensure that there is no discrimination based on gender.

-The improved cookstoves distributed to all willing customers within the project boundary and the project will have a positive impact on women considering that they will spend less time on cooking or fuel procurement and will be able to cook in cleaner environment.

-Question 2 - Explain how the project aligns with existing country policies, strategies and best practices

-The project contribute towards the goal of host country policy by providing women with efficient cookstoves, thereby women spending less time on cooking or fuel procurement and be able to cook in cleaner environment.
+The local stakeholder consultation meeting will be carried out following a gender sensitive approach.
+The project will incorporate measures to ensure that there is no discrimination based on gender.
+The improved cookstoves will be distributed to all willing customers within the project boundary and the project will have a positive impact on women considering that they will spend less time on cooking or fuel procurement and will be able to cook in cleaner environment.
+Question 2 - Explain how the project aligns with existing country policies, strategies and best practices The project will contribute towards the goal of host country policy by providing women with efficient cookstoves, thereby they will spend less time on cooking or fuel procurement and will be able to cook in cleaner environment.
 Question 3 - Is an Expert required for Not required.
-Improved cookstove

-the Gender Safeguarding Principles & projects not following Gender responsive

-Requirements? approach do not require to contract an
+Improved cookstove the Gender Safeguarding Principles & projects not following Gender responsive Requirements? approach do not require to contract an

 expert as per Gender Equality

-Requirements & Guidelines.
+Requirer nents & Guid elines.

 Question 4 - Is an Expert required to N/A

 assist with Gender issues at the

 Stakeholder Consultation?